-If you’re looking for a scenic and special night on the town, dine in at Smoke Tree Ranch to cheers to a successful day 1 of 3 days in Palm Springs.
+If you’re looking for a scenic and special night on the town, dine in at Smoke Tree Ranch to cheers to a successful day one of your 3 days in Palm Springs.

 Smoke Tree Ranch offers a gorgeous indoor/outdoor dining experience right in the heart of their ranch.
 Some have said that Smoke Tree Ranch gives an old fashion ambiance, it is a very cozy and lovely environment to say the least.

-They also recommend to keep those cellphones tucked away, it’s nice to have an unplugged meal anyway!
+They also recommend keeping those cellphones tucked away, it’s nice to have an unplugged meal anyway!

 Day 2 of 3 Days in Palm Springs